Skip to content

 - expression: "callback_data == 'action:help'"

-next: show_help
+to: show_help

 - expression: "callback_data == 'action:settings'"

-next: show_settings
+to: show_settings

 default: unknown_action